markhofmann/restutil/README.md

 The utility basically works, but I need help from an IOS developer to implement the rest of the IOSRestRequest:execute method or rather re-implement it using some proper framework that supports async requests.

-So if someone is interested in helping out, I'd be really grateful and even willing to pay a bit.
+So if someone is interested in helping out, I'd be really grateful and even **willing to pay a bit**.

 The project will remain open source in any case.